 Everything is super affordable, with all dishes costing less than £10.
 Be careful if you visit around lunchtime, because this is just a food stand and it can get crazy busy.
 I visited around 2 pm and luckily didn’t have to wait!

 While you’re in the area, definitely check out the rest of Camden Town.
 There’s a bunch of other shops and food stands nearby too.
 Trust me, you’ll be in a food coma!

 46 Grosvenor Pl, Belgravia, London SW1X 7EQ, United Kingdom

-Mango Tree is not a cheap restaurant, a meal for two here costing around £120.
-However, they do have pre-theatre set menus where you can taste three of their dishes (main, appetiser and dessert) for £21.
+Mango Tree is not a cheap restaurant, a meal for two here costs around £120.
+However, they do have pre-theatre set menus where you can taste three of their dishes (main, appetiser, and dessert) for £21.

 Recommended by Joanna from The World In My Pocket.